Areas of Interest

 - MA in Social and Political Sciences, Cambridge University

-Jeremy Rayner is currently not accepting applications from new PhD students but may consider applications from new MPP students for September 2023 in the area of clean energy policy.
+Jeremy Rayner is currently not accepting applications from new PhD or MPP students for September 2023.

 - Principal Investigator.
 Using transition management theories to understand the options for sustainable power generation in Saskatchewan (SSHRC Canadian Environmental Issues Strategic Grant), 2009-2012, $239,000.